-The Biblical connection with the volcanic eruption of Santorini: The Exodus section of the Old Testament is a much-revered text and is held in very high esteem not only by Christians but also by Islam and Judaism.
+The Biblical connection with the volcanic eruption of Santorini: The Exodus section of the Old Testament is a much-inviolable text, held in very high esteem not only by Christians but also by Islam and Judaism.
 There is a contradiction in the way people have interpreted the Exodus.
-Some regard it as legends and myths while others regard it as the word of God.
-Exodus reveals the story of the birth and life of Moses who was a diehard Hebrew credited with the emancipation of the Jews from the clutches of Egyptian slavery.
+Some regard it as legends and myths, while others as the word of God.
+Exodus reveals the story of the birth and life of Moses, a diehard Hebrew credited with the emancipation of the Jews from the clutches of Egyptian slavery.

 Scientists believe that most of the twelve plagues occurred as a consequence of volcanic activity.
 The mention of darkness in the Bible may be without doubt ascribed to the molten ash and pumice on the surface.
-Even the stormy winds were blowing to the southeasterly direction where Egypt was located.
+Even the stormy winds were blowing in the southeasterly direction where Egypt is located.

-The plagues occurred due to the volcanic eruption and attracted hordes of locusts and there was evidence of erratic animal activity due largely to the alteration of air pressure and weather conditions.
+The plagues occurred due to the volcanic eruption and attracted hordes of grasshoppers.
+In addition, there was evidence of erratic animal activity due to the alteration of air pressure and weather conditions.
 After the complete devastation of Egypt, the Jews were able to get away in spite of the Pharaoh’s soldiers in hot pursuit.
-In the Exodus, there is a quotation which goes like this: By day in a pillar of cloud, to lead them the way; and by night in a pillar of fire, to give them light (Exodus 13:21).
-This state of biblical affairs can easily be related to volcanic eruption.
+In the Exodus, there is a quotation that goes like this: And the Lord went before them by day in a pillar of a cloud to lead them the way, and by night in a pillar of fire to give them light, to go by day and night.
+(Exodus 13:21).
+This state of biblical affairs can easily be related to the volcanic eruption.

-Significantly, the awesome Plinian column created by the Santorini eruption might have afforded cloud cover by day and would have become visible like fire in the night.
-One must also take into consideration the division of the Red Sea which might have drawn waters thereby shaping the caldera.
+Significantly, the precious Plinian column created by the Santorini eruption might have afforded cloud cover by day and would have become visible like fire at night.
+One must also take the division of the Red Sea into consideration since it might have drawn waters shaping the caldera.

-Moses too would have crossed over thereby making things that much more difficult for Pharaoh's soldiers.
-Biblical stories can be interpreted in many different ways like legends and myths.
-The Exodus dates back to 1447 BC, but this is by no means exact due to the fact that it is an anthology of stories.
-Historians have no clue to the Pharaoh who ruled during the era of Moses which in itself is regarded as the most authentic timing of the story.
+Moses, too, would have crossed over, thereby making things much more difficult for the soldiers.
+Biblical stories can be interpreted in many different ways.
+The Exodus dates back to the 13th century BC, but this is by no means exact due to the fact that it is an anthology of stories.
+Historians have no clue about the Pharaoh who ruled during the era of Moses, which in itself is regarded as the most genuine timing of the story.